hgaleh/movie-portal-app/README.md

-## Javascript React Test

 Implementation of a simple Movie Portal App (Mobile and Desktop responsive) using Angular framework.

-The app must have these mandatory features:
+The app have these mandatory features:

 1. A dashboard with 2 components:
     - A carousel with some selected movies (e.x. highest movie runtime)